uber/prototool/docs/README.md

 *See [breaking.md](breaking.md) for full instructions.*

-##### `prototool grpc`

-Call a gRPC endpoint using a JSON input.
-What this does behind the scenes:

-- Compiles your Protobuf files with `protoc`, generating a `FileDescriptorSet`.
-- Uses the `FileDescriptorSet` to figure out the request and response type for the endpoint, and to convert the JSON input to binary.
-- Calls the gRPC endpoint.
-- Uses the `FileDescriptorSet` to convert the resulting binary back to JSON, and prints it out for you.

-*See [grpc.md](grpc.md) for full instructions.*

 ##### `prototool descriptor-set`

 Produce a serialized `FileDescriptorSet` for all Protobuf definitions.
 By default, the serialized